Zarqa Jordan Travel Guide

 Keep passport, boarding pass, and any necessary travel documents readily accessible.

-Zarqa is a city not on the shoreline, far from any major navigable waterways or coastlines.
+Zarqa is a city not on the coast, far from any major navigable waterways or coastlines.
 This signifies sea or river travel for passenger arrivals or departures is not a relevant mode of transport for the city on its own.

 Research specific land border crossing requirements for neighboring countries.